 10-11-1803 Middelburg, NED - 4-5-1862 Cleves, GERBack to Artist IndexView Artists Paintings

-He concentrated on extensive wooded landscapes in summer and winter, a theme deducted from the four season series.
-Like other Romantic painters such as Caspar David Friedrich, Barend Cornelis Koekkoek painted the motif of tiny figures within imposing, majestic natural environments to contrast humble mankind with the significance of creation and natures beauty.
+He focused on wooded landscapes painting in all seasons and like other Romantic painters such as Caspar David Friedrich, Barend Cornelis Koekkoek painted the tiny figures within imposing, majestic natural environments to contrast humble mankind with the significance of creation and natures beauty.
 This was a popular subject matter during the Dutch Golden Age of the seventeenth century, and a wellspring of inspiration for later nineteenth-century artists.